-There was no provision for political in the American Constitution.
+There was no provision for political parties in the American Constitution.
 President Washington was oposed to the factionalism that parties represented.
 Politocal parties, however, are a key element in the American political system.
 They began to formeven before Washington left office.
 The Federalists won the first contested election (1796).
 They were soon defeated ny the Democratic-Republicans, the forerunner of the Democratic Party--the oldest political party in the world.
 The initial political contest was beteen Hamilton's Federalists representing the northern elite and Jefferson's Democratic-Republicans representing agrarian and backwoods interests.
 The Federalists soon lost out in their attempt to restrict the sufferage.
 In the first half of the 19th century, political contests were between the Whigs and the Democrats who won most of the elections.
 At the time farming and Western interests wanted nothing more than being left along by Government.
 Beginning with Jeffrson in 1800, this is just what the Democrats provided.
 The Republican Party was founded in 1856 out of the collapsing Whig Party and the growing northern sentiment for the abolition of slavery.
 The election of the Republican candidate, Abraham Lincoln, in 1860 meant Civil War.
 Since the Civil war, the Dmocrats nd Republicans have remained the major American political parties, although there has been a startling reversal in the principles of the two parties.

-There was no provision for political in the American Constitution.
+There was no provision for political parties in the American Constitution.
 President Washington was oposed to the factionalism that parties represented.
 Politocal parties, however, are a key element in the American political system.
 They began to form even before Washington left office.

 America since the earliest days of the Republic has had a two-party system.
 Only during the Washington presidency were political parties largely supressed because of Washington's abhorance if them.
 They did, however, develop during his presidency and the election of 1896 was contested by the Federalists and anti-Federalists.
 Since then American politics have resolved around two political parties.
 This is relatively unusual around the world as most democratic countries are goverened through a multi-party system.
 The only third party to succeed in becoming a major force has been the Republican Party, primarily because the Whig Partu empolded.
 Other political parties have failed to become permanent fixtures in Americam politics.
 They have however popularized a variety od=f issues which the major political parties have adopted.
 They have also affected the outcome of presidential elections.